bmp-dot/QuickStartCalmDSL/README.md

 -   Run ```source venv/bin/activate``` to switch to the virtual environment.
 This will enable the virtual environment for Calm DSL

--   **Optional:** This has been done automatically through the blueprint launch.
-Once you SSH into the DevWorkstation we can setup the connection to Prism Central by running ```calm init dsl```.
+-   **Optional:** This has already been done automatically through the blueprint launch.
+Once you SSH into the DevWorkstation we can setup the connection to Prism Central by running ```calm init dsl```

 -   Verify the current config settings by running ```calm show config```